 We’re really excited about this change, and how it allows the club to further reflect the values of our members - who love great coffee and want to help keep it growing happily in regions all over the world.

 Obviously, this is just the first step for us as well.
 We're keeping tabs on packaging technology, and as more biodegradable and compostable films and options become available, we're looking forward to incorporating them into the club's approach.
+Eventually, the goal is for our packaging to be carbon negative and bio-based, though it'll take some time and some trials to get there.
 Sustainability is an on-going practice - and making the switch to valveless packaging is just the first in what we hope will be many actions to reduce our impact on the planet and keep the delicious coffees headed your way.